quapka/sqc-project-plan/README.md

 ### Performance profiling

 Related to code testing is profiling and performance benchmarking of the implementation.
-The motivation is to actually see that Stratum V2 provides improved performance over the previous version.
+The motivation is to see that Stratum V2 provides improved performance over the previous version.
 The details of the  granularity and focus of performance profiling are to be discussed.
 Overall performance gain might be the most important, but the knowledge of which Stratum V2 features do allow it is beneficial as well.
 Relation to code testing is due to the necessity to profile the code on a real hardware if possible.
-One concern with Stratum V2 is how big encryption overhead will be --- this is another area, where performance profiling can give a meaningful answer.
+One concern with Stratum V2 is how big will be the encryption overhead.

 ### Code revisions